SUPScientist/Equipping-Smart-Coasts/Cellular-Communications/Directions-for-Google-Sheets-PtII.md

-As with [Directions for Google Sheets Pt I.md](./Directions for Google Sheets Pt I.md), I've copied these directions from the web, this time from http://railsrescue.com/blog/2015-05-28-step-by-step-setup-to-send-form-data-to-google-sheets/.
+As with [Directions-for-Google-Sheets-PtI.md](./Directions-for-Google-Sheets-PtI.md), I've copied these directions from the web, this time from http://railsrescue.com/blog/2015-05-28-step-by-step-setup-to-send-form-data-to-google-sheets/.
 As previously described, there are two critical sections from that resource which must be followed:

 **"The sheet"**
 **"The script"**